BLOG

 At the end of June, 80 volunteers from the KulturGutRetter project and the Federal Agency for Technical Relief (THW) started their training in Hilden.
 In a two-day practical course, the cultural heritage experts were trained to

-On 10 and 11 June, THW forces checked an stored for the Cultural Heritage Response Unit (CHRU) of the KulturGutRetter project at the logistics centre in Hilden.
+On 10 and 11 June, THW forces checked and stored for the Cultural Heritage Response Unit (CHRU) of the KulturGutRetter project at the logistics centre in Hilden.
 When cultural heritage is threatened by a disaster, it

 In 2024 KulturGutRetter volunteers will be trained the first time to assist in disaster situations worldwide with the Cultural Heritage Response Unit (CHRU).
 These days the training of the cultural heritage experts begins.
 More than 100